“Hey, what would you like for Christmas?” my friends, partner and family asks me.

 Scream Pretty Padlock Necklace | £30 +

 This entry is inspired by an item of jewellery I own myself – its a little gold padlock necklace.
 A declaration of love, or a declaration of “I really enjoy escape rooms” it serves both purposes well.
 I’ve listed Scream Pretty, but plenty of local shops and Etsy sellers make similar, custom pieces.

 Lock & Key Chocolate | £10 – £15

 It’s not Christmas until you eat a large quantity of chocolate and pass out on the sofa in front of Home Alone 2.
 Give the gift of chocolate this year – there’s no puzzle in this delicious box, so your lucky recipient can tuck in immediately.
 The Chocolate Workshop also do a range of other chocolate sculptures.
 I bought my mum a pair of chocolate scissors one year.
 Why not?

 The concept is simple – your friend receives a mysterious envelope filled with puzzles to solve.
 When they do, they’ll get a code to log into a secret portal and find the message you’ve left for them!
 Write, record or snap something fun for your recipient to find.
 It’s something a little different for Christmas Day!
-Here are a few companies that do this really, really well:
+Here are a few companies that do this, or something similar to this really, really well:

 Puzzle Post | £10 – £15

 From the makers of Escape Rooms Cardiff here in the UK comes their very own Post-a-Puzzle service.
 This one is bright, fun and exciting – we played it here!